Planting seeds for innovation: initiatives that emerged from the 2012 Forum

 Exploring strategies, analysing the impact

-This report presents a comprehensive summary and analysis of the post 2012 AWID Forum Innovation Seed Grant initiatives implemented on themes related to Transforming Economic Power to Advance Women’s Rights and Justice.
+This report presents a comprehensive summary and analysis of the post 2012 AWID Forum Innovation Seed initiatives implemented on themes related to Transforming Economic Power to Advance Women’s Rights and Justice.

 These initiatives contributed to filling knowledge gaps, raising awareness, and enhancing capacity and economic opportunities for women’s rights and feminist organizations.